These days most of us stay home all day.

 Home is familiar.
 The surroundings are the ones that you yourself arranged.
 But it’s worth asking: how much care did you take in arranging them?
-In each place that you cast your gaze, what story is reflected back to you, what light does are you invited you to see yourself in?
+In each place that you cast your gaze, what story is reflected back to you, what light are you invited to see yourself in?

 What does is mean that “home is where the heart is”?
 What does it mean to live in a “broken home”?
 What does it mean to be “homeless”?
 What does it mean to be “at home in the world” – no matter where you are or what the weather is like?

 If you find yourself at home all the time, what kind of home have you made for yourself?